ControlSpeech: Towards Simultaneous and Independent Zero-shot Speaker Cloning and Zero-shot Language Style Control: ControlSpeech

-We utilize FACodec \cite{naturalspeech3} as our codec disentangler.
-During the training of ControlSpeech, we freeze the corresponding codec encoder to obtain downsampled compressed audio frames $h$ from the speech $Y$.
-The frames $h$ are processed through the disentangling quantizer module and the timbre extractor module to derive the original content codec $Y_{c}$, prosody codec $Y_{p}$, acoustic codec $Y_{a}$, and timbre information $Y_{t}$.
-We exclude the content $Y_{c}$ and timbre information $Y_{t}$ of the representation collectively referred to as style $Y_{s}$.
-In practice, we concatenate the prosody codec $Y_{p}$ and the acoustic codec $Y_{a}$ along the channel dimension to obtain the corresponding style codec $Y_{s}$, as represented below:
+ControlSpeech leverages the pre-trained disentangled representation space to separate different aspects of speech.
+We utilize FACodec~\citep{naturalspeech3} as our codec disentangler and timbre extractor module, since FACodec facilitates codec decoupling and is pre-trained on a large-scale, multi-speaker dataset, ensuring robust zero-shot TTS capabilities.
+Specifically, during the training process of ControlSpeech, we freeze the corresponding codec encoder to obtain downsampled compressed audio frames $h$ from the target speech $Y$.
+The frames $h$ are processed through the disentangling quantizer module and the timbre extractor module~\citep{naturalspeech3} to derive the original content codec $Y_{c}$, prosody codec $Y_{p}$, acoustic codec $Y_{a}$, and timbre information $Y_{t}$.
+Theoretically, after excluding the content $Y_{c}$ and timbre information $Y_{t}$, the remaining representation collectively is treated as the style codec $Y_{s}$.
+In practice, we concatenate the prosody codec $Y_{p}$ and the acoustic codec $Y_{a}$ along the channel dimension to obtain the corresponding style codec $Y_{s}$, as follows: